jasontcrabtree/WIP-2020-Portfolio/work/character-counter.md

 <GIFImage gifSource="https://res.cloudinary.com/jasontcrabtree/image/upload/v1581088985/Portfolio-2020/hello-world-count.gif" altGIF="GIF of CharacterCounter showing the 12 characters in the phrase Hello World"/>

-> CharacterCounter gives you the info you need when you need it, getting you back to what you were doing.
+> CharacterCounter gives you the info you need when you need it, letting you get straight back to what you were doing.

 ## Project Overview, Lessons and Contributions

 This was a personal project built to scratch a personal itch while [learning about typography ideal line-lengths.](https://practicaltypography.com/line-length.html)

 As I worked on the design and development of this project I realised just how often I had previously been opening Google Docs for just this purpose.
-CharacterCounter is custom built for to do one thing quickly and well.
+CharacterCounter is custom built to do one thing quickly and well.

 My design goals focused on speed, simplicity and clear visual hierarchy.
-People who use the tool should be able to open a new tab, type or copy in their content and instantly get the results they need before moving on.
+People who use the tool can open a new tab, type or copy in their content and instantly get the results they need before moving on.

 This project was a joy to work on and is one of the first JavaScript tools I’ve conceived, designed and built from scratch.
 It was a ton of fun (and a great learning opportunity)